AlexZurek/parallel-ios-ci-tests-example/README.md

 # CircleCI iOS Parallel Test Example

 This project is a basic iOS App with a handful of tests that can be executed.
-The project is intended to highlight the process of building the application once and sharing the necessary build resources in subsequent jobs that run the tests.
-The example shown here builds the app and then runs all of the unit tests on both iOS 11 and iOS 12 in parallel.
+The project is intended to highlight the process of using CircleCI to build the application once and share the necessary build artifacts with subsequent jobs that run the tests.

+The [CircleCI config](.circleci/config.yml) is where the interesting aspects of this project are located.